-Palestinian patients on way to Egypt as Rafah crossing opens after 9 months
+Palestinian patients enter Egypt as Rafah crossing opens after nine months

 Instead, the crossing will be staffed by Palestinians from Gaza who previously served as border officers with the PA, but they will not be allowed to wear official PA insignia, a European diplomat told The Associated Press news agency, on condition of anonymity.

-European Union monitors will also be present, as they were before 2007.
+Monitors from the European Union will also be present, as they were before 2007.

-“It will support Palestinian border personnel and allow the transfer of individuals out of Gaza, including those who need medical care,” European Union’s foreign policy chief Kaja Kallas wrote on X, referring to its monitoring mission at the crossing.
+“It will support Palestinian border personnel and allow the transfer of individuals out of Gaza, including those who need medical care,” EU foreign policy chief Kaja Kallas wrote on X, referring to its monitoring mission at the crossing.